endatabas/endb-book/src/appendix/why.md

 Why did we build Endatabas (aka Endb) at all?
 Isn't one of the many ([many](https://www.dbdb.io)) existing databases good enough?

+Many incumbent databases serve their use cases and markets well.
+But the demands placed on databases are growing rapidly.
+These demands pull in multiple directions, all at once, and existing technology cannot support them without introducing enormous complexity.
+Dramatic change is required.

+Endb takes good ideas and makes them easier to access, while reducing operational headache.

 ## What is Endatabas, anyway?

 The tagline "SQL Document Database With Full History" says a lot, but it doesn't say everything.